Economic zone data-enabled predictive control for connected open water systems: Results

 To ensure the generalizability of the optimized control target zone, BO is performed independently across 10 different disturbance trajectories.
+Figure~\ref{fig:bo_opt_all} presents multiple GP surrogate models fitted under different disturbance trajectories.
+In Figure~\ref{fig:bo_opt_all}, the dashed lines represent the posterior means of individual GP models after $W_{\max}$ evaluation steps, while the solid line represents the average of all GP posterior means.
+The shaded region reflects the standard deviation across the individual GP posterior means.
+The gray markers denote the points with the maximum posterior mean for each GP model, and the red marker highlights the point with the largest average GP mean.
 As shown in Figure~\ref{fig:bo_opt_all}, the optimization results are highly consistent across disturbance trajectories.
 Most trained GP models share similar shapes, differing only by minor vertical shifts.
 Additionally, the GP models have relatively flat plateaus in the central regions, which suggests a broad range of near-optimal values.
 To consolidate the outcomes from multiple BO runs, the posterior means of all the GP models are averaged.
 The point with the largest averaged GP posterior mean, $\alpha^{*}=0.63$, is selected to construct the optimal control target zone following \eqref{eqn:control_target_zone}.